Drass - Second Coldest Inhabited Place in the World

 Location: It is located 60 kms away from Ladakh and starts from the foot of the famous Zojila Pass.

-Best time to visit: The season between the months of May and September are the suitable time to visit Drass.
-Drass - Second coldest inhabited place in the world
+Best time to visit: The season between the months of May and September is the suitable time to visit Drass which is also the best time to visit Ladakh.
+Drass - Second coldest inhabited place in the world.

 Best time to visit Drass

 As beautiful as this little town is, it is known to have seen some of the harshest weathers in the history of mankind.
 The lowest recorded temperature ever in Drass was in 1995 when the mercury fell to -60 degree Celsius!
 As much as people would want to experience snow and experience harsh climates in the name of adventure, winters in Drass are not made for everyone.

 That being said, it is not as if the weather is extreme all year round.
 Drass also witnesses some of the most beautiful and comfortable summers ever.
 The months of June to September see an average of about 23 degree Celsius.
 It is no surprise then, that the peak season, and perhaps the only tourist season that Drass gets to see is, in fact, the summer months!

 Check out our guide on Manali to Leh Highway and Delhi to Leh that will help you to plan your next Ladakh adventure.

 Places to Visit in Drass1.
 Drass War Memorial

 The Drass War Memorial, also known as the Kargil War Memorial, is located in the town of Drass, in the foothills of the Tololing Hill.
 Built by the Indian Army, this memorial was made to commemorate the success of Operation Vijay in 1999 when India finally took back command of some high outposts which had been invaded by Pakistani troops disguised as Kashmiri terrorists.2.
 Minamarg